K8rly/GoVote/README.md

  - Previous voting history was also used as an indicator of potential to vote.

 Description of how data was split into training and testing sets

+ - SciKitLearn is the ML library we used to create a classification model
  - Split data into training and testing sets (80/20)
  - * Assigned general election to x (as the target) and features to y for each of the four presidential elections (2008, 2012, 2016, 2020)
  - Used One hot coding to establish generational buckets (Silent, Boomers, Generation X, Millennials, Generation Z)